 Think about it: The solution part could be trite and stale, but it still carries lots of value by being the actual answer to someone’s question.
 The initial parts of your content have no such value and, therefore, they need the most of your attention.

-If you’re using PAS, don’t just race through the PA part.
+Don’t just race through the PA part if you’re using PAS.
 Put your heart and soul into making these passages worthy of your reader’s attention.

 Make these parts fun to read by making them fun to write.